tajulafreen/Budget-app/README.md

 # 📖 [Budget App] <a name="about-project"></a>

-**[Budgt App]** Budget Me App is a fully functioning website that allows a user to fully manage his/her expenses by keeping track of all payments and their related categories.
+**[Budgt App]** Budget App is a fully functioning website that allows a user to fully manage his/her expenses by keeping track of all payments and their related categories.
 For each category the user can see how much is already spent.
 A user can add categories and payments related to one or more categories.

 ## 🛠 Built With <a name="built-with"></a>